 This independent study focused on creating a comprehensive species list for both plants and animals on the UCF main campus and McKay Tract land areas.
 The working comprehensive species list contains the following information: family name, common name, genus name, species name, date found, habitat found, UCF location found (description and or GPS coordinate), status (federal or state), USF Atlas and USDA links, source, and taxonomic identification.

 The purpose for the list is to provide an easily accessible and understandable resource available to anyone and can be found on the Arboretum website.
 Tracking these species in this format helps to keep track of species in an organized fashion, whether the information is used for research, identification, seeing if a species exists on this land, or the likes.
-All of the information for the document, thus far, has been attained from old paper documents that have now become digitalized, enabling the information to be copied and inserted into the list.
+All of the information for the document, thus far, has been attained from old paper documents that have now become digitized, enabling the information to be copied and inserted into the list.

 Specimen Collection for Herbarium